San Francisco Car Violence

 Traffic Injuries By District

 The following two charts breakdown injuries by supervisor district.
 Fatality data was sourced from here and here.
 Crash data is released by the San Francisco Department of Public Health on a quarterly basis.
-Q4 data (October - December) is expected to be released in March 2023 and will be included here as soon as it's available.
+2024 Q3 data (July - September) is expected to be released in November and will be included here as soon as it's available.

 Fatalities By District (2014 - PRESENT)